A home with hardwood flooring looks polished, sleek and elegant. It’s not surprising that so many homeowners have it installed.

 But you can always put down a rug to help with the energy efficiency of a hardwood floor.
 It’s a way to get the best of both worlds.

-You can even insulate wooden floors and skirting boards to improve your draft proofing.
+You can even insulate wooden floors and skirt boards to improve your draft proofing.
 You only need to insulate on the first floor since heat rises.

 And wood needs space to expand so don’t fill every tiny gap.
 But a brand new wooden floor will fit together to help minimize drafts between the boards.